No. 1 in Heaven: Release and critical reception

 Nº 1 in Heaven was promoted by the release of four singles over 1979.
 The first single, "La Dolce Vita", was released in early 1979 in European countries such as Germany and Italy but did not chart.
-"The Number One Song in Heaven" became the group's first hit since "Looks, Looks, Looks" in 1975, reaching No. 14 in the UK and No. 5 on the Irish Singles Chart.
+"The Number One Song in Heaven" became the duo's first hit since "Looks, Looks, Looks" in 1975, reaching No. 14 in the UK and No. 5 on the Irish Singles Chart.
 "Beat the Clock" fared even better in the UK and reached the top ten in July of that year.
 The final single, "Tryouts for the Human Race" (released after the album), fared less well but still charted, hitting No. 45.
 All singles (except "La Dolce Vita") were released on picture disc/colored vinyl, with exclusive remixes/edits.

 The album itself, while reaching the charts in the UK and therefore faring better than Sparks' previous two studio albums, managed only one week at No. 73 in September 1979.

 Upon release, the reviews in the UK music press were mostly negative.
 NME wrote that the songs "elongated into pseudo European-drisco drama".
 Reviewer Ian Penman said, "Moroder's production is essentially irrelevant", and found that the album was "neither a comedy album nor a experimental album, but it possesses the near instant redundancy of both."
 Melody Maker panned the album concluding, "the most pathetic thing of all is that they seem to think you'll want to dance to it".
-Record Mirror said that the album was "a complete frustration from beginning to end" with odes to Donna Summer's "Deep Town Inside" on "My Other Voice" and to David Bowie on "Tryouts for the Human Race".
+Record Mirror said that the album was "a complete frustration from beginning to end" with odes to Donna Summer's "Down Deep Inside" on "My Other Voice" and to David Bowie on "Tryouts for the Human Race".
 Reviewer James Parade finally said: "Once upon a time, they were at least five years ahead.
 At the moment, they're lying two years behind".
-Sounds' Sandy Robertson, on the other hand, wrote that "the band have found in Moroder the best filter for their ideas since Rundgren" and qualified the album as "icy sharp and fresh".
-Trouser Press Bruce Paley found that the songs were "solid, innovative and exciting".
+Sounds' Sandy Robertson, on the other hand, wrote that "the band have found in Moroder the best filter for their ideas since [Todd] Rundgren" and qualified the album as "icy sharp and fresh".

+Trouser Press' Bruce Paley found that the songs were "solid, innovative and exciting".
+The New York Times called the album a "fascinating fusion disk, blending rock, disco, progressive rock and avant-gardism ... in a most unusual, appealing way."

-Retrospective reviews have been more favourable.
-In a four out of five star review published on AllMusic, John Bush wrote; "the marriage of Sparks' focus on oddball pop songs to the driving disco-trance of Giorgio Moroder produced the duo's best album in years".
+Retrospective reviews have been more favorable.
+In a four-out-of-five star review published on AllMusic, John Bush wrote; "the marriage of Sparks' focus on oddball pop songs to the driving disco-trance of Giorgio Moroder produced the duo's best album in years".
+Paste named Nº 1 in Heaven the 138th-greatest album of all time and the best synth-pop album of all time.